-So much has been happening in the news, that I am finding myself curling in a little bit.
-I feel a bit overwhelmed, and feel unable to formulate coherent thoughts on current events enough to compile them into anything useful.
+So much has been happening in the news, that I find myself curling in a little.
+I feel a bit overwhelmed, and unable to formulate coherent thoughts on current events enough to compile them into anything useful.
 Instead, I am falling back and paying a little attention to our good boy, Duke.

 He had a big day yesterday.
 It has been a little while since he visited with anyone, and though he has always been a good little visitor, he’s bigger now and has oh-so-much energy.
 I wasn’t sure how a visit with Grandma Hahn (Doug’s mom) and her tiny dog, Katie, would go.

 It started with a two and a half hour drive south.
 He’s had a little issue in the past about getting into vehicles but – in his defense – we have trouble getting in and out of those vehicles.
 Since one of those vehicles is on its way out, we recently acquired a used mini-van (named Roy), and I love it!
 Apparently, so does Duke; he popped right in there, no fuss, no muss, no prancing or dancing or whining, and no need to bribe the boy.

 He investigated the back (we had the seats down, so he had the whole place to himself), and he poked his head up to the front hoping for a pet from Doug-the-driver, or I. Mostly, he just lay down – either completely ignoring the bag-bed we placed for him, or even better, lying half-on, half-off.
 He’s so weird.

 At Grandma’s he had an accident in the house because we kind of forgot to make sure he took care of all business before going into the house, but that was quickly remedied and forgiven.
 Doug’s sister and brother-in-law were there, too.
 Duke proceeded to entertain us all with his goofiness.